Flutter Design Patterns: 17 — Bridge

 - save() — saves an entity of type EntityBase in the repository.

-CustomersRepository and OrdersRepository are concrete repository classes which extend the abstract class IRepository and implement its abstract methods.
+CustomersRepository and OrdersRepository are concrete repository classes that extend the abstract class IRepository and implement its abstract methods.
 Also, these classes contain a storage property of type IStorage which is injected into the repository via the constructor.

 - getTitle() — returns the title of the storage.
 The method is used in UI;